-Submitting the Final Application Submission in the ND Grants System
+Submitting the Final Application in Non Disaster Grants System (ND Grants)

-DHS/FEMA will notify eligible applicants after the initial application submission in Grants.gov.
-FEMA will request these applicants to proceed with submitting their complete application package in ND Grants.
+After submitting the initial application in Grants.gov, eligible applicants will be notified by DHS/FEMA and asked to proceed with submitting their complete application package in ND Grants.
 Applicants can register early with ND Grants and are encouraged to begin their ND Grants registration at the time of this announcement.
 Early registration will allow applicants to have adequate time to start and complete their application.

-FEMA will prompt applicants through ND Grants applicants to submit all of the information contained in the following forms.
-Applicants should review these forms before applying to ensure they have all the information required:
+In ND Grants applicants will be prompted to submit all of the information contained in the following forms:

-- Standard Form 424A, Budget Information (Non-construction); - Standard Form 424B, Standard Assurances (Non-construction); - Standard Form LLL, Disclosure of Lobbying Activities; and - Work Breakdown Structure, as described in Appendix B.
+- Standard Form 424A, Budget Information (Non-construction) - Standard Form 424B, Standard Assurances (Non-construction) - Grants.gov Lobbying Form - Standard Form LLL, Disclosure of Lobbying Activities (if the grantee has engaged or intends to engage in lobbying activities)